for anyone involved in community food and health

 Money and fundraising

-Managing your money includes budgeting, accounts and banking, and taxes.
-Of course you also need to raise it… Taking a broad approach to fundraising, this section has ideas on funding strategy and making applications, where to go for grant funding, raising income from trading and supporters, and loans and investors.
+This section looks at managing money including budgeting, accounts and banking, and taxes.
+You also need to raise money for your project, so check out these resources on fundraising strategy, where to go for grants, raising income from trading and supporters, and loans and investors.

 Know your legal responsibilities